Kiovig (Human Plasma Derived Immunoglobulin (Igg) Protein)

 Primary Uses

-Kiovig treats patients who don’t have sufficient antibodies (replacement therapy) including primary immunodeficiency disorders and secondary hypogammaglobulinemia.
-It also treats inflammatory disorders like idiopathic thrombocytopenic purpura (ITP), Guillain Barré syndrome, Kawasaki disease, chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) in adults, and multifocal motor neuropathy.
+Kiovig is used for replacement therapy in primary immunodeficiency disorders and secondary hypogammaglobulinemia.
+It also treats conditions like idiopathic thrombocytopenic purpura, Guillain Barré syndrome, Kawasaki disease, chronic inflammatory demyelinating polyradiculoneuropathy, and multifocal motor neuropathy.

 How It Works